blcxtranslations/blcx/_translated/chapter-0055.md

 An ancient bell rung.
 The various groups of disciples quickly stopped their discussions, assembled together, and saluted the yellow robed lecturer.
 "Master."

 "Alright."
-The Foundation Building cultivator nodded.
+The Foundation Establishment cultivator nodded.
 He glanced around.
 There was not the slightest trace of suspicion when his gaze passed over Lin Xuan.
 He then started lecturing.

 ......

 Two hours later, Lin Xuan left the Young Hawks Pavilion.
 The lecturer did not teach any new techniques but did talk about his experiences when cultivating.
 Lin Xuan listened with great interest and felt greatly enlightened.
-This past year, with the help of the medicinal power of pills, and because of his spending ten times the effort compared to others, he was able to rapidly rise from the first layer to the sixth layer of the Spirit Gathering stage.
+This past year, with the help of the medicinal power of pills, and because of his spending ten times the effort compared to others, he was able to rapidly rise from the first layer to the sixth layer of the Spirit Condensation stage.

 This could be considered very fast.
 But he was not very clear on the minute details of the cultivation techniques.
 Currently, there were no visible issues, but as time goes on and as he treads further upon the path of cultivation, there would be a lot of hidden damage.